mczkzk/go-ts-generator/examples/README.md

 ## API Example

 The `api` directory contains API-related structs that demonstrate:
-- Preservation of field names in API types (no camelCase conversion)
 - Handling of query tags
 - Handling of request/response types